3 lesser-known risks that can cause premature birth

 Folic acid can be found in vitamin supplements as well as foods like:

 However, since it’s most important to get folic acid in the first 12 weeks of pregnancy during the formation of the fetal central nervous system (and other major organ systems), women should start taking prenatal vitamins daily or a daily multivitamin containing folic acid for at least three months before pregnancy.
 Supplements can help your baby get enough folic acid in the critical first month.

 As soon as you find out you’re pregnant, talk to your doctor about how your diet and nutrition should change and ways to achieve a healthy BMI.

 2. Certain infections

 It’s long been known that sexually transmitted infections like gonorrhea or chlamydia can increase someone’s risk for preterm labor.
 Untreated urinary tract infections can also increase a woman’s risk for preterm delivery, so routine prenatal care is recommended as early as possible in pregnancy.

-Poor dental care
+3. Poor dental hygiene

 Talk to your dentist about your risk of gum disease and what you can do to prevent it.
 It’s likely that gum disease is similar to infections when it comes to premature birth.
 The inflammation from gum disease releases the same chemical messengers, which may explain the link to premature birth.